Connum/hanzivg/README.md

 * AnimHanzi by François Mizessyn http://gooo.free.fr/animHanzi/
   released under [Creative Commons Attribution-Share Alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/)
 * Any (online) dictionaries with stroke order diagrams, especially [MDBG](https://www.mdbg.net/chinese/dictionary?cdqchi=), which offers decomposition of characters as a reference.
+* Information on character composition and radical position: https://www.saporedicina.com/english/chinese-radicals/

 ## TODO

 There's a lot to do and my available spare time (ok, I admit it - and motivation) for such projects is very fluctuating.
 So pull requests are of course more than welcome.

 * Take a look at all those KanjiVG scripts to see if there's something really useful that we can adopt
+* Make a decision on radical position names (see ["A word on radical positions"](#a-word-on-radical-positions) below)
+* Visualize character composition in the formatter, similar to mdbg
+* Check composition/radical position for existing characters
+* Build index files (JSON?) for radical usage (characters including a given radical, etc.)
 * KanjiVG

   1. Write scripts to make it easier to check which Kanji can be used